dzikafoczka/recommender-systems-project-2/README.md

 2. [Anaconda](https://www.anaconda.com/products/individual).
 3. [Git](https://git-scm.com/downloads)

-All the necessary dependencies can be found in the file `requirements.txt` or `environment.yml`.
+All the necessary dependencies can be found in the file `requirements.txt` and `environment.yml`.

 To run the project:
 1. Fork this repository.
 2. Clone your repository.
           <pre>git clone <i>your_repository_address</i></pre>
-3. Create conda environment.
+3. Create environment.
           <pre>conda env create --name <i>name_of_environment</i> -f environment.yml </pre>
 4. Activate your environment.
           <pre>conda activate <i>name_of_environment</i></pre>